 On the same day of merger closing, CK Hutchison Group acquired a 50% shareholding in Ooredoo Hutchison Asia ("OHA") (previously known as Ooredoo Asia).
-Following this restructuring, the Group and CK Hutchison Group each owns 50% of OHA, based on which Ooredoo Group and CK Hutchison Group now have joint control over 65.6% ownership stake in the merged Company via OHA.
+Following this restructuring, the Group and CK Hutchison Group each owns 50% of OHA, based on which Ooredoo Group and CK Hutchison Group now have joint control over 65.6% ownership stake in the merged company via OHA.
 The merger has resulted in the deconsolidation of IO and the recognition of the retained interest as investment in a joint venture with effective ownership of 32.8%.

-Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Ooredoo Q.P.S.C.
+Consolidated financial statements for the year ended 31 December 2023

+(All amounts are expressed in Qatari Riyals unless otherwise stated)

-9.2 OTHER LOSSES-NET (CONTINUED)
+9. OTHER GAINS / (LOSSES) - NET (CONTINUED)